jeokrohn/aa_greeting/README.md

 This script can be used to update business hours of after hours greeting settings for a set of given auto attendants.

-    usage: aa_greeting.py [-h] [--token TOKEN] menu greeting ...
+    usage: aa_greeting.py [-h] [--token TOKEN] [--test] [--reupload] {business,after_hours} greeting ...

     positional arguments:
+      {business,after_hours}
-      menu           "business" or "after_hours"
+                            "business" or "after_hours"
       greeting              greeting file or "default"
       aaname                name of AA to modify.
 An be a tuple with location name and AA name like "location:aa1".
 Also the AA name can be a regular expression.
 For example "location:.*" would catch all AAs in given location.
 Multiple AA name specs can be given.

     options:
       -h, --help            show this help message and exit --token TOKEN         access token.
 If not provided will be read from "WEBEX_TOKEN environment variable.
       --test                Don't apply changes
       --reupload            re-upload greeting even if greeting with same name already exists.

 ## Authorization

 The script uses an undocumented endpoint to upload auto attendant greetings.
 This endpoint requires an access token